OSTARA711/kernel64/CONTRIBUTING.md

 ## Branches

-¤ main – Protected branch
+¤ main (protected branch):

    * Only project maintainers can merge directly.

    * Must remain stable at all times.

-¤ Feature branches

-For contributors and alike.
+¤ branches with features (for contributors and alike):

    * All contributors should create a new branch for each feature or fix: